MMS Management Services, Inc.

 Hospice Care at Home; What You Need to Know

-For patients receiving in-home hospice care, the primary caregiver not only provides most of the physical care for the patient, but also helps with keeping records of symptoms and other problems.
+For patients receiving in-home hospice care, the primary caregiver not only provides most of the physical care for the patient but also helps with keeping records of symptoms and other challenges.
+This compassionate elderly care often involves sharing responsibilities with other family members or hired caregivers through MMS Management Services, while the primary caregiver remains responsible for communication with the hospice team and scheduling caregivers in the home as needed.

 Learn More